What is Goodpasture syndrome?

 Immunosuppressive medicines.
 These medicines keep your immune system from making antibodies.
-They can also make you at greater risk for infections.
+They can also put you at greater risk for infections.
 So you may also be prescribed antibiotics.

 Corticosteroids.
 Used to decrease inflammation and tissue damage which helps control bleeding in your lungs.

-- Plasmapheresis.
+Plasmapheresis.
 This is a process in which blood plasma is removed and filtered of harmful antibodies, and then returned to your body.
 It is usually given with steroids.

 What are possible complications of Goodpasture syndrome?

 Even with proper treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
 Kidney failure will require treatment, such as dialysis or even a kidney transplant.

 If your symptoms get worse or you have new symptoms, let your healthcare provider know right away.

 Key points about Goodpasture syndrome

-- Goodpasture syndrome is a rare disorder in which your body mistakenly makes antibodies that attack the lungs and kidneys.
+Goodpasture syndrome is a rare autoimmune disorder in which your body mistakenly makes antibodies that attack the lungs and kidneys.

 It most often occurs in people ages 20 to 30 or older than age 60.
 It is more common in men.

 It can be fatal if not quickly diagnosed and treated.

-- If the kidneys fail, dialysis or kidney transplant may be needed.
+If the kidneys fail, dialysis or kidney transplant will be needed.